AP Glossary

 WhatIsReturntoPlayer?

 The theoretical percentage of wagered money returned to players over time.
 A 95% RTP means $95 returned per $100 wagered on average.
-RTP above 100% indicates a +EV situation.
+RTP above 100% means the math is in your favor.

 Why It Matters